 New York Department of Financial Services (NYDFS) Rule 504 Independent Reviews - conducted as a “gap analysis” or as full annual NY 504 Review or Model & System Validation Testing (required by applicable licensees).

-Broker Dealer & Registered Investment Advisor Reviews - as per FINRA and the SEC.
+Broker Dealer and Registered Investment Advisor Reviews - per FINRA and SEC Rules

 Independent Anti-Money Laundering Reviews

 FINRA Rule 3310 requires that Broker-Dealers (“BDs”) conduct independent Anti-Money Laundering (“AML”) program testing on a calendar year basis or more frequently if circumstances warrant.
 The independent testing must be conducted by a person with working knowledge of applicable requirements under the Bank Secrecy Act and its implementing regulations.
 Our consultants are CAMS, CRCM, and CFRM certified, and some are former regulators who have specific insight into the review process and BSA/AML requirements.

 Bates' independent AML review is designed to meet the requirements of FINRA Rule 3310, the Bank Secrecy Act, and the USA PATRIOT Act.
 Our assessment of the adequacy and effectiveness of the AML Program will include a review of the following:

 - AML Program Governance

 - A sampling of Know Your Client (“KYC”) information

 - A review of the firm Customer Identification Program (“CIP”)